sigsum/sigsum/witness.md

 - `timestamp`: the time at which this roster was generated, ASCII-encoded as a decimal number
-- `signature`: a signature from the witness public key over all other keys in this response, in the order in which they appear, including the final `\n`, with prefix `roster v1\n`
+- `signature`: a signature from the witness public key over all other keys in this response, in the order in which they appear, including the trailing `\n`, with namespace `roster:v0@sigsum.org`

 Witnesses must commit to the period at which they update the roster, and make sure that any caching system won't interfere with the roster URL response